ksensazli/PCL_Project_Final/README.md

 • growRegion(search::Search<PointXYZ>::Ptr tree, PointCloud<Normal>::Ptr normals) - This function performs region growing on the cloud member variable using the given search method tree and normals normals.
 It creates a RegionGrowing object from the PCL library and sets various parameters for the region growing process, such as the minimum and maximum cluster sizes, the number of nearest neighbors to consider, and the smoothness and curvature thresholds.
 It then performs the region growing and visualizes the resulting clusters using the PCL visualization library. <br />
 • visualize() - This function visualizes the cloud member variable using the PCL visualization library.
 The window remains open until it is closed by the user. <br /> <br />
 4. RANSAC <br /> <br />
-&emsp; This is a C++ class called RANSAC that provides functions for performing RANSAC (Random Sample Consensus) on a point cloud stored in a PCD (Point Cloud Data) file. <br />
+&emsp; This is a C++ class called RANSAC that provides functions for performing RANSAC (Random Sample Consensus) on a point cloud stored in a PCD (Point Cloud Data) file.
 The class has a member variable cloud of type PointCloud<PointXYZ> which is a data structure for storing point cloud data in the PCL (Point Cloud Library) library. <br />
 &emsp; The class has the following functions: <br />
 • RANSAC(string file_path) - This is the constructor for the class.
 It reads a PCD file from the given file_path and stores the data in the cloud member variable.
 If the file could not be read, it prints an error message. <br />